siberianfox/tinygwiki/Stepper-Motors-and-Power-Supplies.md

 ### What's with the motor's rated voltage?
 The question comes up - can I run a motor with a rated voltage of 4.2 volts (for example) with a 24 volt supply?
 Will this burn out the motor?

 The motor's rated voltage is irrelevant and can be ignored.
+Any stepper motor rated at any voltage will work, regardless of the power supply voltage provided.
+The rated motor voltage just states what the max voltage would be if you applied a direct DC voltage to the winding and wanted to stay in the rated current of the motor.
+Since the stepper drivers regulate the current the voltage doesn’t matter.

-When running NEMA23's (or above) we recommend fan cooling.
-Note that most of the heat comes off the bottom copper, so be sure to provide air circulation for the bottom as well as the top.
+In fact, the lower the rated voltage the better as this is a reflection of low impedance windings which will transfer power better and provide "snappier" operation than a similar motor with a higher voltage rating.

 ### Finding the Coil Pairs on a stepper motor

 Bipolar motors have 4 wires (2 pairs), Unipolar motors typically have 6.
 Some other motors have 5, or 8, or whatever.
 8 wire motors are usually wired as 2 sets of bipolar windings (i.e. essentially 2 bipolars wired together).
 5 wire motors are usually in a "star" configuration that has a common ground and require a specialized driver.
 TinyG cannot drive 5 wire steppers.